 Over 20.2 million adults in the United States suffer from a substance use disorder.
 If you talk to most people about drug or alcohol abuse, chances are you will hear them use the words “dependent” and “addicted” interchangeably.
 For those who do not work in the mental health or recovery fields, these terms mean much the same thing — they both refer to individuals who have a substance use disorder.
-In fact, however, there is an important distinction between these two terms.
+In fact, however, there is an important distinction between dependence and addiction.
 In clinical practice, an individual can be diagnosed as an addict but not suffer from dependence — and a person can also be dependent without being an addict.
 What do these two terms mean?

 What is Dependence?